fragalcer/Asteroid_Mining/statement-of-originality.md

 # Statement of Originality

-I <INSERT YOUR NAME HERE> declare that everything I have submitted in this assignment is entirely my own work, with the following exceptions:
+I <INSERT YOUR NAME HERE> declare that everything I have submitted in this major project is entirely my own work, with the following exceptions:

 ## Inspiration